quicwg/quic-v2/draft-ietf-quic-v2.md

 any ticket issued from a different version.
 This results in falling back to a full TLS handshake, without 0-RTT.

-Note that during compatible version negotiation, any resulting session ticket maps to the negotiated version rather than original one.
+After compatible version negotiation, any resulting session ticket maps to the negotiated version rather than original one.

 # Ossification Considerations